mkurath/F5-Azure-Automation/docs/class2/module2/lab1.rst

     - Username: Ubuntu
     - Password: supernetops
-    - Open the chrome browser
+    - Open the terminal window
     - Adjust the font size using the Zoom In
     - Size the window